dbraun31/davebraundotnet-private/content/post/hep/index.md

 <p class="caption"><span id="fig:clusterresult"></span>Figure 6: Main result of cluster-based permutation analysis.
 (A) The grand averaged timeseries of EEG voltage timelocked to the heartbeat (ie, the HEP).
 Blue dashed rectangle highlights the time points that were analyzed in the cluster test.
 Green shaded area highlights the significant cluster.
 (B) Topographical heat map of t values during the significant time window (at time point 0.328 s post heartbeat).
 The significant cluster centers on frontal electrodes.</p>
 </div>

-Figure <a href="#fig:clusterresult">6</a> highlights the significant cluster from the cluster-based permutation analysis.
+*Figure* <a href="#fig:clusterresult">6</a> highlights the significant cluster from the cluster-based permutation analysis.
 We can see that, on average, EEG voltage was higher (ie, stronger interoception) prior to lower ratings of subjective arousal.
 This suggests that participants were more sensitive to cardiac signals during periods of lower subjective arousal.

 ### 3. The link between interoceptive sensitivity and subjective arousal was amplified for those high in state anxiety

 Given the strong links between anxiety and interoception[^anx], we next wanted to look at how this HEP effect we found might be different for those with low vs. high anxiety.
 At the beginning of the experiment, we collected measures of both trait anxiety (ie, how much anxiety one experiences generally) and state anxiety (ie, how much anxiety one is experience while completing the survey).

-If I were to plot that significant green window in *Figure* \@ref(fig:cluster_result) for each participant, we would see that each participant is different with respect to how strong their link is between interoception and subjective arousal (ie, their HEP effect).
+If I were to plot that significant green window in *Figure* <a href="#fig:clusterresult">6</a> for each participant, we would see that each participant is different with respect to how strong their link is between interoception and subjective arousal (ie, their HEP effect).
 We wanted to know whether these differences could be explained by differences in state or trait anxiety.

 So, for each participant, I calculated their average HEP effect and correlated it with their anxiety measures: